-70. This section presents the information and arrangement for addressing conflicts and appeal procedures regarding eligibility and entitlements as well as the implementation of the resettlement activities.

-71. A well-defined grievance redress and resolution mechanism will be established to address AHs grievances and complaints regarding land acquisition, compensation and resettlement in a timely and satisfactory manner.
+- 71. This section presents the information and arrangement for addressing conflicts and appeal procedures regarding eligibility and entitlements as well as the implementation of the resettlement activities. - 72.
+A well-defined grievance redress and resolution mechanism will be established to address AHs grievances and complaints regarding land acquisition, compensation and resettlement in a timely and satisfactory manner.
 A grievance committee will be established at provincial level with a process starting from Commune Offices.
-The procedures for grievance redress are set out below:

-Stage 1: Affected Household (AH) will submit a letter of complaints/requests to the Village or Commune Resettlement Sub-committee or IRC-WG.
-The Sub-committee will be obliged to provide immediate written confirmation of receiving the complaint.
-If after 15 days the aggrieved AH does not hear from Village or Commune Resettlement Subcommittee, or if the AH is not satisfied with the decision taken by in the first stage, the complaint may be brought to the District Office.
+The procedures for grievance redress are set out below: - Stage 1: Affected Household (AH) will submit a letter of complaints/requests directly to the Commune chief or through the village chief or IRC-WG.
+The Commune Chief will be obliged to provide immediate written confirmation of receiving the complaint and register the complaint.
+The Commune Chief will try to resolve the complaint by conciliation within 15 working days after receiving and registering the complaint.
+If no conciliation will be made or If after 15 days the aggrieved AH does not hear from Commune chief, or if the AH is not satisfied with the written decision taken by in the first stage, the AH can bright the complaint to the District Hall. - Stage 2: After receiving a written complaint, the official in charge at the District Hall shall register the complaint and provide written confirmation of receiving the complaint.
+The District Hall will try to resolve the complaint to the satisfaction of all concerned within 15 working days.
+If the complaints cannot be solved by conciliation in this stage, or if the AH is not satisfied with the written decision taken by the District Hall, the AH can request the district hall to bring the case to the Provincial Grievance Committee for decision.

-12For the purpose of this RP, cut off date is last day of the IOL, 21 September 2013.
+&lt;sup>13For the purpose of this RP, cut off date is last day of the IOL, 21 September 2013.